Vanessa-project/Experiment/index.md

 ## Calculation of the donation amount
  <ul>
   <li>1019 participants took part in the study.</li>
-   <li>In sum, we donated 704€ (£603,46) to atmosfair, which leads to an offset of 30.614 tons of carbon dioxide. </li>
+   <li>In sum, we donated 704€ (£603,46) to atmosfair, which results in an offset of 30.614 tons of carbon dioxide. </li>
 </ul>